Users

 Public users

 End users or visitors of the site.
 They can be registered through the Public User Registration (PUR) module.
-Registering visitors allows you to provide them with personalized content such as members-only sections of the site, newsletters and mailing lists.
+Registering visitors allows you to provide them with personalized content such as members-only sections of the site, newsletters, and mailing lists.

-superuser
+superuser user

 The term superuser may refer either to a system user (an account type) or to a role (a definition of what a user is allowed to do in the system).
-In a vanilla installation of Magnolia, the superuser role is assigned to the superuser account.
+In a typical installation of Magnolia, the superuser role is assigned to the superuser account.
 In addition to the superuser role, the superuser account has some other roles too (see Default roles, groups and users).

 As the name implies, the permissions of the superuser account are usually unrestricted in any way.
 For instance, superuser can read and write to all default JCR workspaces on /.